 The intent of this blog is to give you some basic information about wireless headset range including things that can have an impact on the amount of distance you can expect.
 I’ll also give you the lowdown on talk range from the most popular brands and stack rank them so you’ll quickly see how they compare and which go the distance and which models might leave you wanting more.
 That said, lets jump right in.

 Before we get into comparing the different brands, it’s important to know that there are variables that can have an effect on wireless talk range.
 As the image above shows, hard surfaces such as brick, concrete and granite can all severely reduce your talk range The wireless signal has difficulty penetrating these types of surfaces.
 Elevators that are positioned in the middle of a floor serve as barriers for wireless signals to penetrate as well.
 If the elevator is between your desk and you on the other side of the elevator, your signal will be degraded, limiting your range, or even cause the signal to drop.

-Manufacturers always state their wireless range as “up to” x number of feet and they’re normally somewhat generous when it comes to the distance stated.
+Manufacturers always state their wireless range as “up to” x number of feet and they’re normally somewhat generous when it comes to the stated range.
 Tests are typically done in what’s referred to as “an open field”.
 In other words, no walls and no obstructions of any kind, i.e., an ideal setting which we all know isn’t a typical work environment.
 So take the range stat as an estimate.

 Rule of thumb: Take the manufacturers stated range and divide it in half.
 That will be closer to what you should expect to receive.
 Naturally there’s going to be exceptions because no two office environments are the same in construction and layout.
 The same headset placed in two different work environments will likely provide different talk range.